dimitrinicolas/lepto/README.md

 # lepto

-> Automated images Editing, Optimization and Analyze
+> Automated images Editing, Optimization and Analysis

-The main purpose of this tool is to make the best images optimizations practices simple to implement in your projects.
-This project is recent, so use it with care, I'm listening to all feedbacks.
+The main purpose of this tool is to **make the best images optimizations practices simple** to implement in your projects.
+This project is recent, so use it with care, I'm listening to all feedbacks (we can talk via [twitter](https://twitter.com/dimitrincls), don't follow me I never tweet).

 You give to lepto your input directory, the plugins and their options that you want to use, your output directory.
 Then lepto does his job.

-What is the difference with [ImageMin](https://github.com/imagemin/imagemin)?
-I think that ImageMin and lepto are suitables for differents project.
+**What is the difference with [ImageMin](https://github.com/imagemin/imagemin)?** I think that ImageMin and lepto are suitable for different project.
 If you deal with large applications, then go on ImageMin, but if you are building small static websites and you want to simply keep your assets directory structure, then you could try lepto.

 If you want to learn more about images optimizations, I recommend you the amazing [images.guide](https://images.guide/) by Addy Osmani.